“What’s that? A monopusher chronograph?”

 In additional to the cushion case, they also came in an egg shaped Flightmaster style case.

 Not all watches with two crowns had a AS 1475 or JLC movement.
 The Bulova 11 AERC may initially look like the more commonly found calibers but in fact is rather different.
 The top crown winds a single mainspring that powers both the timekeeping and alarm.
 The crown at 4 sets the alarm and activates it when pulled out.
 Power is conserved in the single mainspring by the now familiar alarm holding wheel.
-Two notable quirks are that the alarm hand often will not move unless the hour hand is moved counterclockwise past it and when wound will make a sound when the alarm is fully powered and the alarm holding wheel is disengaged.
+The alarm sounds for a surprisingly long 15 seconds with only a few winds of the movement.
+This attests to the efficiency of the winding mechanism and energy delivery to the alarm function.
 The squiggly alarm hand is characteristic of the Bulova alarms.

 The Venus 230 is a good example of an alarm watch with an on off indicator window.
 Green indicated that the alarm was active and red that it was inactivated.
 The movement utilized a single, rather long mainspring that allowed for a power reserve of 60 hours without alarm usage.
 Another practical feature is that when the alarm is active neither the time nor the alarm time can be set by the two crowns, preventing an accidental alarm.